systematic-magic/AgingPubMed/research_papers_html.rst

 Author notes are optional.
 Article can have several or no author notes.

 4.1.
+Check that first word of author notes starts with a capital letter.

+4.2.
 Check that author notes are denoted by symbol (no numbers allowed).
 It can be any symbol, but most often used are: \*, †, +, #, \**, \***.
 If there are several author notes, then each note should have **different** symbol.

-4.2.
+4.3.
 Check that author notes line is written in sentence case.

-4.3.
+4.4.
 Check that there are no punctuation marks at the end of author notes line.

-4.4.
+4.5.
 Check that author notes symbols are formatted in superscript.

-4.5.
+4.6.
 Check that author notes symbol is present next to author name(s).

 .. image:: /_static/html_author_notes.png
    	:alt: Author Notes